 One key characteristic of white label solutions is that if you have just one or two clients that are using the solution, you’ll already be “in the money.”
 This is due to the fact that these solutions are affordable, and you can mark up the service or solution to a rate that you and your client both think is fair.

-For example, let’s say you have a client that needs an email-sending platform.
-Instead of sending them to a solution like MailChimp, where they’ll pay $75/month for 10,000 subscribers, you can set them up with a Sendy installation on an Amazon server.
-Sendy is a one-time cost of $59, and then an ongoing Amazon email server subscription for the 10,000 subscribers would be only $1 or $2 a month.
+For example, let’s say you have a client who needs an email-sending platform.
+Instead of sending them to a solution like MailChimp, where they’ll pay $75/month for 5,000 subscribers, you can set them up with a Sendy installation on an Amazon server.
+Sendy is a one-time cost of $59, and then an ongoing Amazon email server subscription for the 5,000 subscribers would be only $1 a month.
 If you agree to manage their email server (easy), then you could charge $50/month, saving your client $25/month and helping cover your bottom line with a $48/month income.

 Setting up a white label email solution, like Sendy, on an Amazon server may sound like you’ll need a degree in computer science.
 However, after five relatively simple steps and about an hour dedicated to following the Sendy installation guide, your software will be up and running.

-Depending on what kind of white label marketing solution yo are thinking of using, there are generally four things you should evaluate before making your purchase decision.
+Depending on what kind of white label marketing solution you are thinking of using, there are generally five things you should evaluate before making your purchase decision.

 1. Sub-domain vs. your own domain